MacKeeper review: We’ve tested it for you

 CleanMyMac X has a couple of Mac cleaning tools that MacKeeper lacks.
 For example, there is a space visualization tool, Space Lens, that builds an interactive map of your storage.

-You can download free demo of CleanMyMac X here, from the developer’s site.
+You can download a free demo of CleanMyMac X here from the developer’s site and start using its modules without creating any accounts.

 That was our take on MacKeeper — one of the most talked-about apps in the Mac world.
 In this MacKeeper review, I’ve covered its features and also touched on the question of whether MacKeeper is safe.
 Though I’ve been fiddling around with a free trial, you may get a paid version to get the real gist of it.
 Its yearly plan for 1 Mac costs $119.40.
 Or you may consider alternative cleaning solutions for your Mac.